 9. Go walking in the Tramuntana mountains

-Winter is an ideal time to walk or hike on Mallorca, and several local clubs exist for those who enjoy guided walks.
-Stride out on Spain’s newest eco-path, the Via Verde, between Manacor and Artà, or take up Nordic Walking – an increasingly popular sport on the island.
+Winter is an ideal time to walk or hike on Mallorca, and several local clubs – including Mallorca Hiking Club – exist for those who enjoy guided walks.
+Stride out on Mallorca’s only official eco-path, the Via Verde, between Manacor and Artà, or take up Nordic Walking – an increasingly popular sport on the island.
 In fine clear weather, follow the Dry Stone Route (GR221) in the Tramuntana mountains.
-For more info visit www.infomallorca.net or www.mallorcahiking.com
+For more info visit www.infomallorca.net or www.mallorcahiking.com.

 10. Visit Palma Aquarium